11 Snakes Which Are Easy To Step On

 Source: iNaturalist user Scott Allen Davis – CC BY 4.0

-A classic slow and steady snake.
-Rubber boas inhabit Orgon and California, and can live for over 50 years.
-They barely move for days on end, resting on scenic grassy hilltops and woodland edges.
-Rubber boas are also relatively dull, with chocolatey brown scales which are smooth like a worm.
+One of the slowest, steadiest boas in the western hemisphere, as well as most harmless.
+Rubber boas inhabit Oregon and California, and can live for over 50 years.
+They spend days in the same position, resting patiently on grassy hilltops and scenic woodland edges.
+Rubber boas are relatively dull in appearance, with chocolatey brown scales which are smooth like a worm.

 Rubber boas rarely rear up and scan the horizon inquisitively.
 Nor do they hiss when hikers draw to a close.
-The one part of the “get stepped on” recipe missing is living in urban areas.
-However, rubber boas do live near popular trails and hiking routes.
-They may be found near popular viewing points and picnic benches.
-They can also appear by the sides of trails in villages.
+They never live in towns, but are commonly found near popular hill trails and hiking routes.
+They can even lurk near popular viewing points and picnic benches.

 5 Russell’s viper